BlueGreenMagick/yomikiri/README.md

 - View definition for hovered word
 - Recognizes word boundary within sentence
 - Recognizes conjugation forms of verbs or adjectives
+- View translation for sentence.
+- View relevant grammar with a link to Tofugu.
-- Add word to Anki
+- Add word to Anki.
+You can preview and edit the note before adding.
+- Search and view how a sentence is structured
+- IOS app + integration with AnkiMobile.
+(Coming soon!)

 ## Building from source